Farming in Maine is complicated, nuanced, and continually changing.

 We organize all types of events around the state, from farm parties to panel discussions.
 See what’s on the calendar.

 MFT and Penobscot East Resource Center have decided not to hold a 2016 festival in Belfast.
-However, MFT will continue to host an annual celebration of Maine food at Unity Food Hub, September 10, 2016.
-This delicious and educational event pairs Maine’s bounty with its finest chefs and producers.
+However, MFT will continue to host an annual celebration of Maine food in June — a delicious and educational event that pairs Maine’s bounty with its finest chefs and producers.

 Whether you serve as a local official or are just an active resident, you can help your town or city support farming through smart local planning, policies, and ordinances.
 This resource section of our website includes specific suggestions about what steps can be taken locally, with examples from Bowdoinham, Cape Elizabeth, Monmouth, Turner, and Unity.
 You can also take a test to see “How ‘farm-friendly’ is your community?”
 Learn More.